sdsc-complecs/software-containers/exercises/python-shell-game.md

 mkandes@hardtack:~$
 ```

-The Linux distribution on a supercomputer like Expanse also has a default installation of Python.
+The Linux distribution on a supercomputer like [Expanse](https://www.sdsc.edu/systems/expanse/index.html) also has its own default installation of Python.

 *Command*
 ```